fasamany1/resources-face_recognition/README.md

 ## Process

-* In step 1, I'll create the project environment, install the necessary dependencies, and set the stage for your application.
+* In step-1, I'll create the project environment, install the necessary dependencies, and set the stage for your application.

                            Projects directory system
 ![architecture](https://github.com/fasamany1/resources-face_recognition/assets/9413367/1b704590-7594-4117-bc8e-265b3948cc25)